abbreviatedman/spellbound/data/quotes.md

 140
 00:06:22,238 --> 00:06:24,569
-Good to see you, uh...
+Good to see you, uh…

 141
 00:06:24,575 --> 00:06:26,618